pretix/pretix/doc/api/resources/checkinlists.rst

    The resource now contains the new attributes ``require_attention`` and ``order__status`` and accepts the new ``ignore_status`` filter.
 The ``attendee_name`` field is now "smart" (see below) and the redemption endpoint returns ``400`` instead of ``404`` on tickets which are known but not paid.

+.. versionchanged:: 3.2

+    The ``checkins`` dict now also contains a ``auto_checked_in`` value to indicate if the check-in has been performed automatically by the system.

 .. http:get:: /api/v1/organizers/(organizer)/events/(event)/checkinlists/(list)/positions/